Skip to main content

 • S$37 billion committed under RIE2030 for research and capability development

-Employees Are Not Waiting for Permission
+Employees Aren't Waiting for Permission

-The most telling data point is not about companies at all.
-It is about individuals.
+The most telling data point isn't about companies at all.
+It's about individuals.
 Across Singapore's workforce, employees are quietly adopting AI tools on their own.
 They use ChatGPT to draft emails, Gemini to summarise meeting notes, and various AI coding assistants to speed through routine tasks.

-None of this shows up in enterprise adoption statistics because it is happening outside company systems.
+None of this shows up in enterprise adoption statistics because it's happening outside company systems.
 PwC Singapore has flagged this as a structural problem.
 When employees use personal AI tools informally, the productivity gains disappear when they leave.
 The knowledge stays with the individual, not the organisation.
-For lasting value, AI needs to be embedded into core business functions, not used as a personal shortcut.

 "Without diffusion, a two-tier economy potentially emerges with multinational corporations thriving while smaller players stall." - Sujay Shetty, Partner, PwC Singapore